 - Reverse a string.

-9. What is Queue and how it is different from the Stack?
+9. What is a queue, and how is it different from the stack?

-Answer: A Queue is a linear data structure that works on the principle of First In First Out (FIFO).
+Answer: A queue is a linear data structure that works on the principle of First In First Out (FIFO).
 According to FIFO, the element inserted first in the queue data structure would be retrieved first.
 On a queue, we can perform operations like dequeue and enqueue.
 Following are some key differences between a queue and a stack:

 - A queue follows FIFO, whereas a stack follows the LIFO principle.